 While the nine sites on the Great Wright Road Trip are located within an easy four-hour drive of each other, this trip can also be done one site at a time or in segments over time.

-But, if you’re taking the trip all at once, starting in Buffalo just makes sense!
-Read on…
+But, if you’re taking the trip at one time, start in Buffalo!

-As you tour these sites in Buffalo, you’ll learn the significance of Frank Lloyd Wright’s friendship with the Martin family — early benefactors of his storied career.
+As you tour these Frank Lloyd Wright New York properties, you’ll also learn the significance of Frank Lloyd Wright’s friendship with the Martin family, early benefactors of his storied career.

-This permanent exhibit is actually his San Francisco office.
-It was carefully labelled and disassembled in San Francisco before making its way to its new, permanent home in Erie.
+Each board of his office and artifact within it was carefully labelled and disassembled in San Francisco before making its way to its new, permanent home in Erie.

-Walk through the office, see blueprints up close and step into Wright’s personal office — ironically, shaped with 90 degree angles like a typical room.
-Spend the night in Erie before moving on to the Laurel Highlands.
+As you walk through the office, you’ll see Wright’s blueprints up close.
+You’ll step into Wright’s personal office — ironically, shaped with 90 degree angles like a typical room.

 Fallingwater and more in the Laurel Highlands

-The Laurel Highlands, just south of Pittsburgh, is home to Fallingwater — probably the most famous of Wright’s designs, and likely, what anchored his place in architectural history.
+The Laurel Highlands, just south of Pittsburgh, is home to Fallingwater — probably the most famous of Wright’s designs.
+This is likely the property that anchored his place in architectural history.

-The grounds at Kentuck Knob are amazing, as well, and feature many of the current owner’s sculptures.
+The grounds at Kentuck Knob also feature many of the current owner’s sculptures.
 I was surprised to see a piece of the Berlin Wall among the collection.

 Touring each home takes 1-3 hours depending on how much you explore the grounds.

-Spend a second day here to tour Polymath Park.
-Start with a leisurely lunch (or end with dinner) at Treetops Restaurant at Polymath Park.
+But first, start with a leisurely lunch (or end the day with dinner) at Tree Tops Restaurant at Polymath Park.

-Then, enjoy tours of two more Wright homes as well as a tour of Wright apprentice, Peter Bernsten’s, Balter House.
-Choose from a variety of tour options.
+As of this publication, Polymath Park has two Frank Lloyd Wright houses as well as two homes built by Wright apprentice, Peter Bernsten, Balter House and Blum House.
+Choose from a variety of tour options to suit your needs.

 I think you’ll find the Great Wright Road Trip as interesting and informative as I did!

-Money Saving Tips for your Frank Lloyd Wright Homes Tour
+Money Saving Tips to visit Frank Lloyd Wright houses in PA and NY

 - Purchase a Museum Contributor Membership.
 For $100, this membership includes admission for two to 37 Wright sites across the United States including Graycliff, Martin House, the Fontana Boathouse and Fallingwater.
 Note: You can purchase a Contributor Membership from any of the participating FLW locations.